 San Francisco law requires Contact Lobbyists to register and file reports disclosing their lobbying activity.
 It also imposes a training obligation and certain restrictions on these lobbyists.

-On January 1, 2018, Proposition T, an Ethics Commission-proposed measure adopted by San Francisco voters at the November 2016 election, will go into effect.
-This measure enacts new restrictions on gifts, campaign contributions, and bundling by lobbyists.
+On January 1, 2018, Proposition T, an Ethics Commission-proposed measure adopted by San Francisco voters at the November 2016 election, went into effect.
+This measure enacted new restrictions on gifts, campaign contributions, and bundling by lobbyists.

 Contact Lobbyist Disclosure Process